Hello Surgeon

 How do you perform the Varus Test of the knee?

-- The patient lies in the supine position, with the involved knee in full extension.
+• The patient lies in the supine position, with the involved knee in full extension.
 The clinician applies a strong varus force, thereby gapping the lateral aspect of the knee.

-- To be able to assess the amount of varus movement, the clinician should repeat the maneuver several times, applying slight overpressure at the end of the range of motion ROM.
+• To be able to assess the amount of varus movement, the clinician should repeat the maneuver several times, applying slight overpressure at the end of the range of motion ROM.

-- The test is then repeated at 10–30 degrees of flexion with the tibia in full external rotation to further assess the isolated lateral collateral ligament injury.
+• The test is then repeated at 10–30 degrees of flexion with the tibia in full external rotation to further assess the isolated lateral collateral ligament injury.

 Avoid hip external rotation during the maneuver.
-The varus force must be applied perpendicular to the ligament in
+The varus force must be applied perpendicular to the ligament in both testing positions.

-The Varus Test of the knee is positive if pain or excessive motion is elected on the lateral side of the knee joint compared with the other extremity.
+The Varus Stress Test of the knee is positive if pain or excessive motion is elected on the lateral side of the knee joint compared with the other extremity.

-The following structures may be implicated:
+The following structures may be implicated if the test is positive in extension:

-- Lateral collateral ligament LCL
+1. Lateral collateral ligament LCL

-- Lateral capsular ligament
+2. Lateral capsular ligament

-- Arcuate-popliteus complex
+4. Arcuate-popliteus complex

-- Anterior cruciate ligament ACL
+5. Anterior cruciate ligament ACL

-- Posterior cruciate ligament PCL.
+6. Posterior cruciate ligament PCL.

 When testing lateral stability, the examiner assesses the degree of joint opening and the quality of the end point.

-- Grade I: The joint space opening is within 2 mm of the contralateral side.
+1. Grade I: The joint space opening is within 2 mm of the contralateral side.

-- Grade II: The joint space opens 3–5 mm more than the contralateral side in 20 degrees of knee flexion and less than 2 mm more than the normal knee in full extension.
+2. Grade II: The joint space opens 3–5 mm more than the contralateral side in 20 degrees of knee flexion and less than 2 mm more than the normal knee in full extension.

-- Grade III: The joint space opens 5–10 mm more than that of the normal knee in 20 degrees of flexion and full extension.
+3. Grade III: The joint space opens 5–10 mm more than that of the normal knee in 20 degrees of flexion and full extension.

 If the instability is gross, one or both cruciate ligaments as well as, occasionally, the biceps femoris tendon and the ilio tibial band may be involved, leading to a rotary instability if not in the short term, certainly over a period of time.